sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*
-<br>I make it look sqaure instead of circle because I think square may look more sharp and futuristic.
+<br>I made it look sqaure instead of circle because I think square looks sharp and futuristic.
 I imagined people who use this device will most likely be some sit at desk and work with computer.
 The sqaure shape is more consistent with the shape of the computer, laptop, and phone.
-I believe the consistency is very important.
+The consistency is very important.

 ## Part F. Record